My So-Called Life: Home media

 A subset of the episodes were released on VHS by BMG Video in 1998.

 On November 19, 2002, BMG released the complete series on a five-disc box set.

 On May 14, 2007, Universal Playback released the complete series in the United Kingdom in Region 2.

 On October 30, 2007, Shout!
 Factory re-released My So-Called Life on DVD in Region 1 in a six-disc box set with a disc of special features, including an interview with series star Claire Danes.
 Shout!
 Factory is a distribution company that has released short-lived shows in the past.

 On September 13, 2007, Eurovideo released the complete series on DVD in Germany in Region 2; The 5-disc boxset featured German and English soundtrack but no special features.

 On June 10, 2008, Beyond Home Entertainment released the complete series on DVD in Australia in Region 4.

 On December 3, 2008, Free Dolphin released the complete series on DVD in France in Region 2, with a 32-page booklet but no other special features.

 As of March 2021, Hulu is the official streaming service for the series.

 Soundtrack

-Atlantic Records released a soundtrack of the show, which was released on August 25, 1994, then re-released on January 24, 1995.
+Atlantic Records released a soundtrack of the show on August 25, 1994, and re-released it on January 24, 1995.